httpwg/http-extensions/draft-ietf-httpbis-bcp56bis.md

 Applications that use HTTP MUST confine themselves to using registered HTTP methods such as GET, POST, PUT, DELETE, and PATCH.

-New HTTP methods are rare; they are required to be registered with IETF Review (see {{!RFC7232}}), and are also required to be generic.
+New HTTP methods are rare; they are required to be registered in the HTTP Method Registry with IETF Review (see {{!RFC7231}}), and are also required to be generic.
 That means that they need to be potentially applicable to all resources, not just those of one application.

 While historically some applications (e.g., {{?RFC4791}}) have defined non-generic methods,
 {{!RFC7231}} now forbids this.